This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - suppression of fraud and corruption by the University against other entities.

-(6) This Framework deals with the following three main categories of fraud and corruption:
+(7) This Framework covers the following three significant categories of fraud and corruption:

 - fraud involving the misappropriation of assets;